-Research (CHEM 399) may be all CHEM or split between CHEM and PHYS.
+^{}Research (CHEM 399) may be all CHEM or split between CHEM and PHYS.

-With prior Chemistry Department approval, 1 credit hour of research may be completed in an approved off-campus program (usually during the summer).
+With prior Chemistry Department approval, 1 credit hour of research may be completed in an approved off-campus program.

 NOTE: A student cannot receive a major in Chemical Physics AND a major in Chemistry or Physics.
 Students satisfying both sets of requirements will be allowed to choose which major they wish to appear on their transcript.